 Navigating the data lake

-Healthcare organizations are, however, making significant strides forward.
-Many healthcare organizations have started to embrace the concepts of big data through the implementation of a data lake.
+Healthcare organisations are, however, making significant strides forward.
+Many healthcare organisations have started to embrace the concepts of big data through the implementation of a data lake.
 While this results in the ability to accept unstructured and semi-structured data, it doesn’t always lead to improved usage of the data even when using advanced analytics, such as machine learning, automation and other forms of artificial intelligence.
-Interoperability is also still a significant concern, but with the recent release of the FHIR® v4.0.0 standard by HL7.org, and the February 11 release of proposed updates to the 21st Century Cures Act, progress is being made on this front as well.
+Interoperability is also still a significant concern, but with the recent release of the FHIR® v4.0.0 standard by HL7.org, and the 11th February release of proposed updates to the 21st Century Cures Act, progress is being made on this front as well.

 Seema Verma, CMS Administrator, stated during her keynote speech at HIMSS 2019 that information blocking, one of the key barriers to interoperability, would no longer be acceptable.
 Further, she stated that, “Our agenda is to create a future where the underlying databases that power our health system are connected using APIs and other modern technology.
 To not just share data, but incorporate it into a single record.”
-The proposed rule from the Office of the National Coordinator (ONC) and the CMS proposed rule both provide new considerations for health care organizations in their handling of data as a strategic asset.
+The proposed rule from the Office of the National Coordinator (ONC) and the CMS proposed rule both provide new considerations for health care organisations in their handling of data as a strategic asset.
 Included in the ONC proposed rule is a removal of the definition for the “Common Clinical Data Set” (CCDS) and the introduction of the “United States Core Data for Interoperability” (USCDIv1).
-The challenge for healthcare organizations will be to segment the vast amount of data available to them into the various data classes included in this new standard.
+The challenge for healthcare organisations will be to segment the vast amount of data available to them into the various data classes included in this new standard.

 Grabbing the life preserver